tlandeka/node-monster-game/README.md

 # Dependencie
 - nvm - use nvm to install node 8.9.1 or some greater version (eg. 10, 11)
-- yarn(do not use npm to install yarn.
+- yarn - do not use npm to install yarn.
 Install yarn using OS package manager (yum, dnf, apt-get, brew..)
 - docker - not required

 # Usage